bhardwaj1022/freeCodeCamp_Certificates/README.md

-# Responsive Web Design Certificate #
+# freeCodeCamp Certificates #

-This is the freeCodeCamp's Responsive Web Design Certificate.
+This is my freeCodeCamp's Certificates repository.

-In order to achieve this certificate, we are required to complete 5 major projects and hundreds of small challenges.
+In order to achieve this certificates, we are required to complete some projects and hundreds of small challenges.

-The text file contains the link to the certificate.
+The text files contains the link to the certificates.

 The link also shows the projects required to be completed to achieve the certificate.